ibm-cloud-docs/openshift/vpc-vni.md

 ## Limitations and considerations
 {: #vpc-vni-limitations}

+Static VNI modifications
+:   Do not modify the static VNIs that are automatically created for each worker node.
+While these VNIs are visible in your VPC account, any changes to their settings are not supported.
+This includes attaching floating IPs, changing security groups, or modifying any other VNI properties.
+Modifying static VNIs can cause cluster connectivity issues.

+VNI modification restrictions for floating attachments :   You cannot modify VNI properties for floating (cluster-scoped) dynamic attachments.
+This includes changes to the VNI name, Floating IP addresses, Infrastructure NAT settings, and security group assignments.
+To update these settings, you must first detach the VNI, make your changes, and then reattach it to the cluster.
+This limitation is temporary.

 Zone constraints
 :   VNIs cannot float between zones.
 In multi-zone clusters, VNIs can only handle traffic for workloads in the same zone where the VNI is provisioned.